mariana-stefani/aroma-healing/README.md

 * This pie chart will move accordingly to the selected button.
 It will show the aromatic profile for each recipe.
 There is a legend below the pie chart that will allow the user to understand the pie chart.

 **Back to Top Button**
 * This button shows once the user reaches The Map container.
-By clicking on this button the screen scroll to the top of the page.
+By clicking on this button, the screen scrolls to the top of the page.

 **Footer**
 * It contains links to social media pages that the user can click if they would like to follow the company on social media platforms.

 ### Features Left to Implement
-* A online store where the user can buy essential oils.
+* An online store where the user can buy essential oils.
 * More recipes with video instructions.
-* A essential oils online course where the user can learn the basics of aromatherapy.
+* An essential oils online course where the user can learn the basics of aromatherapy.

 ## Technologies Used